Ways to give

 If you would like to establish a scholarship, leave a bequest, donate to research or other programs, contact us to talk about how you’d like to make an impact.

 Donate to scholarships

-RMIT will match your donation to the new Scholarship Philanthropy Fund, with up to $10 million in endowment funding to the end of 2015, or until all funds are allocated.
+RMIT will match your donation to the Scholarship Philanthropy Fund, until the end of 2015.

-You can donate online to scholarships today to our equity scholarship fund, which supports disadvantaged undergraduate students.
-100% of your donation goes directly to students in need – there are no administrative fees – and donations over $2 are tax deductible.
+You can donate online to the Scholarship Philanthropy Fund to support disadvantaged undergraduate students.
+100% of your donation goes directly to scholarships and donations over $2 are tax deductible in Australia.